csecht/opencv-contour-utility2/README.md

 The Esc or Q key will quit any running module.

-Images that are too large to fit on the screen can have their display size adjusted with the `--scale` command line argument.
-All image processing is performed at the original image resolution.
+The displayed image size can be adjusted with the `--scale` command line argument.
+All image processing, however, is performed at the original image resolution.

 Image file examples provided in the `images` folder:
 * sample1.jpg (pills, 800x600 692 kB),